-Importing a car from the UK
+Importing a vehicle from the United Kingdom

 With the exchange rate from Euro to Sterling narrowing, there are undoubtedly people considering importing a vehicle from the UK rather than buying locally or within Ireland.